-A blackwater event impacted the fish population in late 2016.
-Generally, stream flows were similar during the autumn sampling periods in 2017 to 2022 but were higher in 2023.
+A blackwater event negatively affected fish populations in late 2016.
+Generally, stream flows were similar during the autumn sampling periods in 2017 to 2022 and 2024 but were higher in 2023.
 Prior to 2022 surveys, the Murray River has had varying levels of connectivity with the upper Lindsay River since the 2016 flood.
 As such, the upstream reaches of the Lindsay River (above the Mullaroo Creek junction) have generally experienced lower flows and water levels since 2017.
-Working collaboratively with The Living Murray (TLM) Project, the number of sites fished and used in the analysis has varied with 12 sites fished in 2017, 13 in 2018-2020, ten sites in 2021-22 and 11 sites in 2023.
-Sites were surveyed by an electrofishing boat in March 2017-22 but were delayed until April 2023 due to flooding.
+Working collaboratively with The Living Murray (TLM) Project, the number of sites fished and used in the analysis has varied with 12 sites fished in 2017, 13 in 2018-2020, ten sites in 2021-22 and 11 sites in 2023-24.
+Sites were surveyed by an electrofishing boat in March 2017-22 and 2024 but were delayed until April in 2023 due to flooding.
 The water turbidity levels were much higher in 2022 and 2023, which likely reduced the efficiency of the electrofishing surveys.

-River rehabilitation efforts in the Lindsay River System
+Waterway and fisheries management efforts in the Lindsay River System